gbdev/pandocs/content/The_Cartridge_Header.md

  C0h - Game works on CGB only (physically the same as $80).
 ```
 Values with Bit 7 set, and either Bit 2 or 3 set, will switch the
-gameboy into a special non-CGB-mode called "PGB mode".
+Game Boy into a special non-CGB-mode called "PGB mode".

 TODO: research and document PGB modes...